realiztikkk/Brutal-Wasteland/README.md

 **Traveled to the Mojave and all my stuff disappeared?**

-- For balance, can be found in Benny's safe located at The Tops.
+- For balance purposes, your items can be found in Benny's safe located at The Tops.

 **How do I start the DLCs?**